 To avoid numerical problems, the full ship track should be within the model domain (i.e. a vessel cannot sail through the model boundary).
 Furthermore, it is advised to start the ship track with a very low velocity and gradually increase the sailing speed.
-When not taking into account a spin up period, the impact of the ship on the water level can be too abrupt, resulting in unrealistic wave patterns.
+When not taking into account such spin up period, the impact of the ship on the water level can be too abrupt, resulting in unrealistic wave patterns.
 In addition, it is advised to maintain a relatively deep edge of a few grid cells at both model boundaries (i.e. front and back side).

 Another way to avoid numerical issues at the initialization of a ship simulation is to use the 'flying' option, which can be specified in the ship file (flying = 1).
 In case the option flying is enabled, also a z-coordinate is defined in the shiptrack-file indicating the vertical position of the ship.
 In this way, the vessel can 'land' on the water with its correct sailing speed, thereby avoiding unwanted disturbance to the water level.
 Also, the ship can 'fly out' of the model domain before reaching the back boundary.
-By using this method the spin-up time can be reduced considerably and both inflow and outflow boundaries are unaffected by the ship implemented yet.
+By using this method the spin-up time can be reduced considerably and both inflow and outflow boundaries are unaffected by the ship shipfile.txt containership.txt

+The two keywords compute_force and compute_motion enable the computation of forces on the ship and the ships motions due to wave forcing respectively; the latter has not been implemented yet.
 Forces on a ship in motion may be unreliable due to near-field effects; forces on a ship at rest are much more reliable.
 An example of ship definition files is: